spinnytea/modern_webdev/README.md

 1. load vendor libs with requires, not static on page
 1. package data/*.json into a data requirejs lib
+1. remove eslint-plugin-requirejs, why not just use env: amd: true

 What's in the project
 ---------------------